D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 change the administration password, there is a chance the valid password will be hardcoded and weak.
-Even if the password is complex, there is a chance the HTTP server is old and is subject to a public vulnerability, as we will see [later](#port-4567).
+Even if the password is complex, there is a chance the HTTP server is old and is subject to a public vulnerability, as we will see it [later](#port-4567).
-Anyway, the Mirai-like scanner developed a massive interest in those in January.
+The Mirai-like scanner developed a massive interest in those in January.
 In February, a few ports are forsaken: **82**, **83**, **85** and **8081**.
 We can guess the success rate was not high enough: